Holdout-Loss-Based Data Selection for LLM Finetuning via In-Context Learning: Experimental Results

 \paragraph{Models and training} We evaluate our approach on multiple model families and scales, including {LLaMA-3-8B-Instruct}, {LLaMA-3-3B-Instruct}, {Qwen-3-8B}, and {Qwen-3-4B}.
 Models are fine-tuned using two parameter-updating paradigms: full-parameter fine-tuning and parameter-efficient LoRA~\citep{hu2021loralowrankadaptationlarge}.
-Due to space constraints, detailed training configurations are provided in Appendix~\ref{app:training_parameters}, and LoRA fine-tuning results with our method are reported in Appendix~\ref{app:lora_results}.
+Detailed training configurations are provided in Appendix~\ref{app:training_parameters}, and LoRA fine-tuning results with our method are reported in Appendix~\ref{app:lora_results}.

 \paragraph{Default setting} By default, we perform full-parameter training and use the ICA score to reweight training examples.
 We compute ICA scores using the two practical techniques described in Section~\ref{sec:reweighting} (see Appendix~\ref{app:implementation} for additional implementation details).
-Specifically, for each candidate, we use the top $k=3$ holdout examples as in-context demonstrations and update scores for all training examples $R=1$ time (computing scores for all training examples only at the initialization step $t=0$).
+Specifically, for each candidate, we use the top $k=3$ holdout examples as in-context demonstrations and update scores for all training examples $R=1$ time (i.e., computing scores for all training examples only at the initialization step $t=0$).
 When selecting the top $k$ holdout examples in embedding space, we adopt {all-mpnet-base-v2}~\citep{reimers2019sentencebertsentenceembeddingsusing} to compute embeddings.

-\paragraph{Baselines} We compare our method with standard training (without reweighting) and with reweighting using scores from the following methods in place of the ICA score: (1) \textbf{RHO-Loss}~\citep{mindermann2022prioritized}, which approximates the holdout loss score using a model trained on the holdout set; (2) \textbf{One-shot learning}~\citep{li2023one}, which scores each candidate as the difference between the one-shot loss with the candidate included as context and the zero-shot loss without it.
-Detailed formulas for computing scores with these two baseline methods are provided in Appendix~\ref{app:baselines}.
+\paragraph{Baselines} In the main experiments, we compare our method with standard training (without reweighting) and two closely related baselines using alternative scores: (1) \textbf{RHO-Loss}~\citep{mindermann2022prioritized}, which approximates the holdout loss score using a model trained on the holdout set; (2) \textbf{One-shot learning}~\citep{li2023one}, which scores each candidate as the difference between the one-shot loss with the candidate included as context and the zero-shot loss without it.
+Detailed formulas for computing scores with these two methods are provided in Appendix~\ref{app:baselines}.

+In the SFT setting, we further compare against \textbf{LESS}~\citep{xia2024less} and \textbf{GREATS}~\citep{wang2024greats}, two data selection methods based on influence functions.
+For a fair comparison, we adopt the original selection scheme of each method: when comparing to LESS, we select the top 5\% of examples based on precomputed scores before training; when comparing to GREATS, we select the top 50\% of examples within each batch for gradient updates.
+Comparison results are summarized in Section~\ref{sec:mainresults} and provided in full in Appendix~\ref{app:less-greats}.